WooCommerce vs Shopify: Which is Best for Your Online Store?

 Other than that, WordPress has thousands of beautiful themes to choose from, with 100+ free themes on offer.
 The possible downside is that not every available theme will play nicely with WooCommerce, although that’s less of an issue than it used to be back in the day.

-When it comes to Shopify, one of the platform’s clear strengths is in the quality of themes offered.
-There are currently 75+ themes available on the official store, with eight being free to use.
+One of Shopify’s clear strengths is the high quality of its offered themes.
+There are currently over 75 themes available on the official store, with eight being free to use.
+Right after you’ve settled on a theme, it’s important to adjust the size of your images – check out the Shopify image size guide.

 The winner for design and appearance: WooCommerce.
 WooCommerce offers curated themes and the option to go beyond any restrictions set by a chosen website theme.